What is a data streaming architecture?

 Real-time data processing

 The ability to process data in real time enables businesses to react instantly to incoming data and maintain a competitive advantage.
 This could look like an e-commerce company adjusting pricing in the moment based on evolving market conditions or a financial institution flagging fraudulent transactions the instant they occur.
-By leveraging real-time insights, businesses can enhance operational efficiency while also improving customer trust and loyalty.
+By leveraging real-time streaming insights, businesses can enhance operational efficiency while also improving customer trust and loyalty.

 Scalability